 \section{Abstract}

-One considers polynomial optimization problems with compact feasible set $\om$ defined by SOS-concave polynomials $g_j$, and with a globally non-convex polynomial objective $f$.
-We show that if $f$ is strongly convex on $\om$, or SOS-convex on $\om$ when the constraints $g_j$ are at most quadratic, then the Moment-SOS hierarchy converges in finitely many steps, without \`a priori knowledge of this hidden (local) convexity.
-In addition, in the latter case, the exact order for which the relaxation is exact is provided by the degree of a Putinar-like certificate of convexity.
-This demonstrates that a general-purpose hierarchy can adapt to favorable hidden properties of a specific instance without being informed of them, yielding certified global minimizers.
+We consider polynomial optimization problems with compact feasible set $\om\subset\R^d$ defined by SOS-concave polynomials $g_j$ of arbitrary degree, { and whose objective function $f$ is not necessarily convex on $\R^d$}. \srecko{We show that, if $f$ is Hessian-$Q$-module convex over $\om$ in the sense that its Hessian admits a specific quadratic-module representation, then the standard Moment–SOS hierarchy converges in finitely many steps without prior knowledge of this hidden (local) convexity.
+Strong convexity of $f$ on $\om$ is a sufficient condition for the required Hessian representation.
+In addition, we give an explicit relaxation order at which exactness occurs.} This demonstrates that a general-purpose hierarchy can adapt to favorable hidden properties of a specific instance without being informed of them, yielding certified global minimizers.